 The most reliable of these expectations are those concerning ageing, as these figures are based on those already born.

 The most recent predictions for population growth show the biggest rise by 2040 will be in Iceland, at 14.2%.
 At the other end of the scale is Greenland, where the population is expected to have fallen by 8.4% by 2040.
 Greenland is the only Nordic country where the population is expected to decline.

 All over the world, politicians and researchers are concerned about the dependency burden.
 But what exactly does the concept cover?

 In simple terms, a number of people work, pay tax and support a certain number of children, youngsters, the sick and old.

-Any major imbalance between the two groups is cause for concern, and raises the question of whether it will be possible to maintain the welfare state in its current form.
+Any major imbalance between the two groups is cause for concern, and raises the question of whether it will be possible to maintain the welfare states in their current form.

 The dependency burden – or elderly burden – is expected to increase in all of the Nordic countries, but to be less onerous than in almost all other European countries because of the relatively high birth rates.

 According to the latest projections (2017), 27.3% of the population of Åland will be over 65 in 2040.
 In Finland, the figure will be 26.3%.
-The figures for the Faroe Islands, Denmark, Norway and Sweden will only be slightly lower, while Greenland's dependency ratio in 2040 will be only 14.8% of the population.
-Including the number of children and young people (0–19), who will be supported by the working population aged 20–64, the number of citizens in need of support will reach around 50% of the population in 2040.
+The figures for the Faroe Islands, Denmark, Norway and Sweden will only be slightly lower, while Greenland’s dependency ratio in 2040 will be only 14.8% of the population.
+Including the number of children and young people (0 to 19), who will be supported by the working population aged 20 to 64, the number of citizens in need of support will reach around 50% of the population in 2040.